Ecommerce Fulfilment Guide

 Myth: A rural order fulfilment centre will save me the most money

 Fact: While the cheapest option may seem to be a fulfilment centre that’s in the middle of nowhere, you may actually end up paying more in shipping costs over time because orders have to travel farther to reach where your customers actually live — in big cities.
-The more urban fulfilment centres you use, the more money you may save.
+The more urban fulfilment centers you use, the more money you may save.

 The more shipping destinations your inventory is already close to, the more orders will ship to Zone 1, 2, or 3 instead of more expensive, farther away zones like 6, 7, and 8.
 This also helps you meet consumer expectations and make lifelong customers: 38% of customers say they’ll never shop with a retailer again following a negative delivery experience, making it all the more important to provide fast, inexpensive shipping every time.

-Fact: While warehousing is one element of ecommerce fulfilment, fulfilment centres are designed to turn inventory over quickly — not for long-term storage.
+Fact: While warehousing is one element of ecommerce fulfilment, fulfilment centers are designed to turn inventory over quickly — not for long-term storage.
 If you need space to hold a lot of products that won’t sell for a while, a traditional warehouse, storage unit, or on-demand warehousing solution may be best.

 If your products are selling fast, a fulfilment centre can store them and get them shipped out quickly.
 Fulfilment companies charge a separate storage fee for each item and more expensive than a storage-only centre, which can quickly add up if your products just end up sitting around.